Collector Panel: Recycled ToysFriday, May 25, 10:00am

 Spotting these items can be like finding easter eggs.
 Like delving into Kenner's dirty secrets.
 Some of the rarest and oddest items were recyled.
 They provide insight into the economics of the toy industry and the process behind creating a toy.

-Star Wars years
+Star Wars toys.

-Dip Dots, Play-Doh, and Give-a-Show items were a natural for Kenner to turn into Star Wars versions, hitting the market rather quickly.
+Dip Dots, Play-Doh, and Give-a-Show items were a natural for Kenner to turn into

 Six Million Dollar Man toothbrush had clear plastic allowing one to see the "bionic" interior.
 This was turned into a Lightsaber toothbrush, which was carried on into the ROTJ and EWOKS lines.
 The electric toothbrushes had many years of success, beginning with the Snoopy in the 1970's.

-Another Six Million Dollar Man toy was the CB Headset Radio Receiver was turned into the Luke Skywalker AM Headset Radio.
+Six Million Dollar Man toy was the CB Headset Radio Receiver was turned into the Luke Skywalker AM Headset Radio.

 Custom vans were very popular in the 1970s, and funky graphics were replaced with images of Luke Skywalker and Darth Vader.
-However, Kenner did not invent this concept...people really did have Star Wars vans!
+However, Kenner did not invent this concept...people really did have

 Aerial Ace target game used radio technology to mimic an arcade experience.
 The bi-planes were replaced with X-Wings and X-Wing Aces was born!
 Companies can turned large, expensive, low-selling toys without much worry.